 When a patient of WCH Emergency Department is presenting stroke symptoms he/she will be evaluated by our Board Certified Emergency Physicians, have an assessment completed by a specially trained Registered Nurse who has National Institute of Health Stroke Scale (NIHSS) education, then taken to the WCH CT Scanner which, has been described by Barrow Neurological Institute Neurologists as having some of the best ever seen for evaluating stroke.

-During the stroke evaluation WCH has the technology, Teledoc, that actually allows the patient to see and communicate with a Barrow National Institute (BNI) physician remotely; the WCH RN or physician will assist with the stroke assessment and BNI specialist will provide further direction of treatment based on diagnostic findings.
-If continued treatment is needed based on the physician decision, transportation is arranged immediately to get patients to a higher level of care St Joseph Hospital and Medical Center/Barrow Neurological Institute for further treatment will be arranged with the PHI Air Evacuation unit based on WCH
+During the stroke evaluation WCH has the technology, Teledoc, that actually allows the patient to see and communicate with a Barrow Neurological Institute physician remotely; the WCH RN or physician will assist with the stroke assessment and Barrow specialist will provide further direction of treatment based on diagnostic findings.
+If continued treatment is needed based on the physician decision, transportation is arranged immediately to get patients to a higher level of care at St Joseph Hospital and Medical Center/Barrow Neurological Institute.
+Transportation will be arranged with the PHI Air Evacuation unit based on WCH.

 If an inpatient hospital stay of three midnights or longer is necessary and it is determined that additional rehabilitation to gain strength and coordination is needed, WCH’s Transitional Care unit provides rehabilitation therapies for patients transitioning home or to a long-term care facility.
 Patients will receive individualized care led by a compassionate team that recognizes the importance of family involvement.
 This unique program is available to you at WCH so you may recover close to home and loved ones.